fetchcord/FetchCord/README.md

 On Arch Linux install this package for the git version: [fetchcord-git](https://aur.archlinux.org/packages/fetchcord-git/)

 Do note that this version is directly from master, for the stable release use [pip](#via-pip)
+#### Via Snap
+On systems with snap installed, you can run `sudo snap install fetchcord --classic` to install fetchcord.

+Note that like the AUR version, this version is directly from master, for the stable release use [pip](#via-pip) <!-- remove this if you're not automatically deploying it -->
 #### Via pip
 To Install fetchcord via pip you can run `pip3 install fetchcord`